tensorturtle/classy-sort-yolov5/README.md

 This is a one-person free time project.
 I will try to respond to Issues, but can't make any promises about support.
 In the open source community, 'please' and 'thank you' go a long way.

-**I am curious to find out what you're using `classy-sort-yolov5` for, so please tell me if you end up using this repository!**

-by Jason Sohn

 ![demo-footage](assets/velon-2019-creds.gif)

 ## Introduction